Frequently Asked Questions

 What if I am in crisis and need to talk with someone right away?

-If you are experiencing a life-threatening emergency call 911 or Campus Public Safety 630-844-5450 (or dial 555 from any campus phone) for on-campus assistance.
-If you are experiencing a mental health emergency that is not life-threatening we will work to meet with you as quickly as possible.
-If your need is urgent please contact our office for assistance in scheduling.
-We are available in the office on Monday through Friday from 9 a.m. to 4 p.m.
+If you are experiencing a life-threatening emergency, call 911 or contact Campus Public Safety for on-campus assistance at 630-844-5450 or by dialing 555 from any campus phone.
+If you are experiencing a mental health emergency that is not life-threatening, we will work to meet with you as quickly as possible.
+We are available in the office on Monday through Friday from 8 a.m. to 4 p.m.
 Remember, TimelyCare also offers urgent support with the “Talk Now” service!
-To learn more about TimelyCare, click here.
+Click here to learn more about TimelyCare.
+You can also contact the National Suicide and Crisis Lifeline at 988.

 Do you prescribe medication?